Another season almost over...

 - Bring lots of bug spray.
 The mosquitoes are huge and hungry.

 - Among the wildlife spotted at Wellington are bears and cougars.
+In the summer of 2014, a ranger reported to us that she'd had several sightings of a cinnamon bear (the living kind, not the gummi kind).
 Just thought you'd like to know.

 - If you visit, stay out of the old Cascade Tunnel, which is crumbling and has a danger of flash floods.